 Root canal therapy, or endodontic therapy, is necessary when an untreated cavity reaches all the way to the tooth pulp or when deep restorations or trauma to a tooth cause nerve damage.
 Once the pulp becomes infected, it can eat away at the surrounding bone (this is known as an abscess).
 If the pulp is infected, not only is it painful, it requires treatment as it cannot heal on its own.
 Symptoms that indicate the pulp has become infected may include sensitivity to hot/cold or sweets, pain, swelling, pain to biting or pressure, and a bad taste in the mouth.
 However, sometimes no symptoms are apparent and you may be unaware of any problem until a checkup.
 Root canal therapy cleans out the infected tooth pulp and disinfects the tooth canals.
 Basically, root canal therapy stops the pain and still saves the tooth.
 The only alternative treatment is extraction.

 A dental implant is the ideal solution for people who are missing one or more teeth.
 A dental implant is a titanium post surgically placed into the jaw where it acts as a “root.”
-Once the bone surrounding the implant has healed, Dr. Grace attaches a replacement tooth to the post.
+Once the bone surrounding the implant has healed, your dentist attaches a replacement tooth to the post.
 While implants are typically more expensive than other methods of tooth replacement, they provide superior benefits.
 Implants are stronger than natural teeth and generally last 10 to 20 years.
 They are also more favorable than bridgework since they do not rely on altering neighboring teeth for support.

 These are removable replacements for missing teeth and surrounding tissues.
 There are partial and complete dentures.
 We use partial dentures when some natural teeth remain and complete dentures when no teeth remain.
 Dentures are made to resemble your natural teeth, so there is no noticeable change to your appearance.
 Dentures can even improve your smile!
 Dentures are custom-created to look like natural teeth and positioned to take the place of natural teeth.
 Complete dentures are removable and may require adjustments in order to create a proper fit with the gums and mouth.
 A removable partial denture usually consists of replacement teeth attached to a gum-colored base.
 A fixed partial denture acts the same as a removable denture, but it is cemented into place using adjacent teeth for support.

 New dentures may feel awkward or loose for the first few weeks until the muscles of your cheek and tongue learn to keep them in place and you are comfortable eating and speaking.
 Although this may require some practice, you will adjust and enjoy the benefits a full mouth of teeth provides.
-Dr. Grace has 30 years of experience in constructing dentures and has a wonderful reputaion for pleasing his difficult denture patients.

 NIGHTGUARDS & MOUTHGUARDS